Jo-JPEG/manifestation-magic/README.md

     - os.environ["DATABASE_URL"]='Your database URL'
     - os.environ["SECRET_KEY"]="Your secret key"
 9. Create a file at the root directory called Procfile.
 In this file enter: "web: gunicorn my_project.wsgi" (without the quotes)
 10. In settings.py, ensure DEBUG is set to `False`.
-(Always set debug to false before deploying for security)
 11. Add ",'.herokuapp.com' " (without the double quotes) to the ALLOWED_HOSTS list in settings.py
 12. Add, commit and push your code.
 13. On Heroku, click on the 'Deploy' tab.